Sunday Brunch in Halifax: Filipino Brunch at Barrios Every Sunday

 Every Sunday · 10:30 AM – 4:00 PM · 1571 Barrington St, Downtown Halifax $29 per adult · $15 per child · Walk-ins welcome · Reservations recommended

 Filipino brunch is not a compromise between breakfast and lunch.
-It is a full celebration of both — served simultaneously, designed for sharing, and built around the dishes Filipinos have been eating on Sunday mornings for generations.
-Garlic rice and eggs alongside slow-cooked soups.
+It is both, served at the same time, designed for sharing, built around dishes Filipinos have been cooking on Sunday mornings for generations.
+Garlic rice and eggs alongside slow-cooked soup.
 Sweet cured pork next to fresh pastries.
-Bottomless sago gulaman keeping the table refreshed throughout.
+Bottomless sago gulaman keeping the table cool throughout.

 What's Included in Sunday Brunch